-- Differentiate between the main political ideologies within the field of political science. - Examine key political topics and concepts, such as freedom, justice, democracy and power, important to the field of political science. - Demonstrate knowledge of the concepts key political processes and institutions through exams, assignments and in-class discussion. - Demonstrate the ability to write an argumentative term paper which includes scholarly academic research and properly adopts APA or MLA referencing.
+- Differentiate between the main political ideologies within the field of political science. - Examine key political topics and concepts, such as authority, nation, state and the rule of law, important to the field of political science. - Demonstrate knowledge of key political concepts, ideologies and institutions through exams, assignments and in-class discussion. - Demonstrate the ability to write an argumentative term paper which includes scholarly academic research and properly adopts APA or MLA referencing.